stormalf/porth/README.md

     READF: read content from file to a buffer
     WRITEF: write content from buffer to a file
     DIVMOD: keyword to divide and return 2 values on stack (result and reminder)

+## Extra stack operators

+MEM => DROP required.
+Each program that uses MEM operator needs a DROP at the end.
+OVER => DROP required.
+Each program that uses OVER operator needs a DROP at the end.
+SYSCALLx => syscalls returns the result into the stack needs to DROP if you didn't care about the result.

 ## release notes